openshift/enhancements/enhancements/installer/image-based-installer.md

 ## Version Skew Strategy

-### Configuration ISO version and Seed OCI Image version
+### Configuration ISO and Seed OCI Image

-The IBI configuration ISO content version should be compatible with the seed OCI image version contained in the IBI installation ISO.
-The Lifecycle Agent Operator, which is contained in the installation ISO, is responsible for ensuring the compatibility of those two at the time of the image-based installation.
-The configuration version does not depend on the OpenShift versions used to generate either one of the IBI artifacts (i.e. configuration ISO and installation ISO).
-In the case of incompatibility between the configuration version and the seed OCI image version, the image-based installation will fail with the respective error message.
+The IBI configuration ISO contains the [cluster configuration file](https://github.com/openshift-kni/lifecycle-agent/blob/release-4.16/api/seedreconfig/seedreconfig.go).
+The component responsible for parsing and using the latter is part of the seed OCI image, which in turn is contained in the IBI installation ISO.
+That component validates its compatibility with the cluster configuration file [version](https://github.com/openshift-kni/lifecycle-agent/blob/release-4.16/api/seedreconfig/seedreconfig.go#L6) during the image-based installation.
+In the case of incompatibility between the cluster configuration version and the seed OCI image version, the image-based installation will fail with the respective error message.

-### Installation ISO RHCOS ISO version and Seed OCI Image version
+### RHCOS ISO and Seed OCI Image

-The RHCOS base ISO, which is contained in the IBI installation ISO and derived from the OpenShift release payload, has no strict requirements to be tied to the seed OCI image OpenShift version.
-The features and configuration of the underlying tools required to successfully complete an image-based installation, e.g. Podman, cri-o, SELinux, ostree, do not frequently change between OpenShift versions.
-The risk of version skew is small and in such case the image-based installation will fail with the respective error message.
+The RHCOS base ISO, which is contained in the IBI installation ISO and derived from the OpenShift release image, has currently no strict requirements to be tied to the seed OCI image OpenShift version.
+The features and configuration of the underlying tools required to successfully complete an image-based installation, e.g. Podman, SELinux, ostree, do not frequently change between OpenShift/RHCOS/RHEL versions.
+In such a case the image-based installation will fail with the respective error message.
+Although, the risk of version skew is low, we plan on supporting either creating an installation ISO using the same RHCOS base ISO version as the one contained in the seed OCI image OpenShift version or documenting explicitly the supported version skew policy in the future.

+### RHCOS ISO and Ignition

+Since the IBI installation ISO is customized via an Ignition file, we need to ensure that the RHCOS base ISO version is compatible with the latter.
+To that end, the RHCOS base ISO will be fetched by looking into the [coreos stream metadata](https://github.com/openshift/installer/blob/master/data/data/coreos/rhcos.json) embedded in the OpenShift installer binary and it will either be extracted from the OpenShift release image, which contains the same version, or be downloaded from the mirror URL in the metadata.

 ## Operational Aspects of API Extensions